cloudera-cemea/CML_vHoL/README.md

 - At line 248 we run the app on the "CDSW_APP_PORT".
 This value is already preset for you as this is a default environment variable.
 You can reuse this port for other applications.

-## Lab 6: Cloudera AI Model Operations (15 min)
+## Optional Lab 6: Cloudera AI Model Operations (15 min)

 The following steps assume you have executed the* 7a_ml_ops_simulation.py* script as shown in Lab 4.
 If you haven’t done it please go back and make sure to run the model simulation script.

 - Navigate back to the project overview and launch a new session with the following configurations.